MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 > * When you select **Action.Submit** through ME cards, it sends invoke activity with the name **composeExtension**, where the value is equal to the usual payload.
 > * When you select **Action.Submit** through conversation, you receive message activity with the name **onCardButtonClicked**, where the value is equal to the usual payload.

-If the app contains a conversational bot, install the bot in the conversation, and then load the task module.
-The bot is useful to get additional context for the task module.
+If the app contains a conversational bot, install the bot in the conversation, and then load the dialog.
+The bot is useful to get additional context for the dialog.
 To install conversational bot, see [Request to install your conversational bot](create-task-module.md#request-to-install-your-conversational-bot).

 ## The submitAction invoke event